aimms/how-to/Articles/310/310-investigate-behavior-pro-job.rst

 .. pro::ManagedSessionOutputCaseIdentifierSet
 .. pro::ManagedSessionRemoveFromCaseIdentifierSet

-The more information that is shared between the client session and the server session, the longer it takes (creating, transmitting, reading).
+The more information that is shared between the client session and the solver session, the longer it takes (creating, transmitting, reading).
 The information is shared in the form of a case file.
 The amount of information in this case file is determined by the set of identifiers and their cardinalities.

 The identifiers of the input case created by ``pro::DelegateToServer`` is defined by ``pro::ManagedSessionInputCaseIdentifierSet``, minus the identifiers in ``pro::ManagedSessionRemoveFromCaseIdentifierSet``.
 However, the delegated job may only require the data of a subset of the identifiers in ``pro::ManagedSessionInputCaseIdentifierSet``.
 To measure how long it takes to create an input case, please execute the procedure ``SaveInputCase``, coded below, with the AIMMS profiler on: